PROSPECTS FOR THE 2017/2018 RAINFALL SEASON IN MALAWI

 Meteorological Services will therefore continuously issue

-seasonal updates, daily and five-day forecasts, ten-day rainfall
+seasonal updates, daily and five-day forecasts, weekly weather

-forecast, users are advised to contact the Director of Climate
+sectors, users can contact the Director of Climate Change and

 email@example.com; Tel: (265) 1 822014; Fax: (265) 1

 Users from the agricultural sector are encouraged to seek advice

 from the Ministry of Agriculture, Irrigation and Water

 Development when applying this forecast in decision making such